stuartd/keymapper/README.md

 [Downloads still available](https://code.google.com/p/keymapper/downloads/list)

-**To use KeyMapper in modern versions of Windows (i.e. 7 or later), you will have to initially switch to 'Boot' mappings from the Mappings menu.
+**To use KeyMapper in modern versions of Windows (i.e. 7 or later) from the downloads, you will have to initially switch to 'Boot' mappings from the Mappings menu.**

-If you don't do this, your mappings won't work **
+**f you don't do this, your mappings won't work**

 You will also need to have Administrative access to your computer.